Cathy-CHS/ANSSEMBLE/README.md

 ## DB page
 ![Selecting_page](pics/selectionPage.png)

 It is a page that can be accessed immediately after the title, and the main function is to select the project you want.
+The database of the projects are imported from *Realtime Database* of Firebase, which is constantly updated while users add, edit, and delete layers and projects.

 ### Functions
 - (Click project part) Toggle project to open pre-listen/ duplicate icon